 6. Dove Lake Circuit in Cradle Mountain National Park

-Cradle Mountain is, among the Tasmania national parks, is on your bucket list.
+Cradle Mountain is among the Tasmania national parks and is on your bucket list.
 This is a must-do walk to take in the beauty of the pristine environment.
-The Dove lake lies at the base of the towering spires of Mt.
+The Dove Lake lies at the base of the towering spires of Mt.
 Cradle.
-It’s an easy walk suitable for everyone with picnic and toilet facilities along the way.
+It’s an easy walk suitable for everyone, with picnic and toilet facilities along the way.

 A superb place for taking photos, especially on a bright day, you will enjoy the Cradle Mountain reflections in the water.
 It’s also a pleasant walk to warm up for the longer track up to the Mt.
 Cradle summit.